Skip to main content

 • Get your gas heater serviced at least once a year.

 • Only use gas heaters in well-ventilated areas, otherwise, you could be at risk of carbon monoxide poisoning.
-Follow our advice on how to spot the signs of carbon monoxide poisoning and keep yourself safe.
+Follow our advice on how to spot the signs of carbon monoxide poisoning.

 • If you’re using a portable gas heater, store gas cylinders outside and away from direct sunlight and frost.
 Don’t store more gas cylinders than you need.